CD Tenerife: History

 Tenerife then went on a downward spiral which eventually led to relegation to the "silver category" in 1999, prompting various managerial changes within the club.
 In 2001, the club was again promoted, led by Rafael Benítez, who promptly left to take up the manager's job at Valencia; the promotion was achieved in the last match of the campaign thanks to a goal from Hugo Morales.

 Pepe Mel became the new trainer but the first division season never took off, as Tenerife were beaten heavily at home by Barcelona 0–6, which cost the manager his job.
 Javier Clemente, formerly with the Spain national team, took the reins, but could not help prevent the eventual immediate relegation.

 Tenerife suffered from serious economic problems in the following years, owing more than €40 million.
 President Pérez was replaced with Víctor Perez de Ascanio, who resigned due to bad management, leaving his position to Miguel Concepción, who negotiated with local politicians and businessmen, also creating a construction company as a subsidiary of the side.

 On 13 June 2009, Tenerife secured a top flight return after a seven-year absence after a 1–0 win at Girona.
 In the following season, even though the team held on until the last round, another relegation befell, after the 0–1 loss at third-placed Valencia.

 2010–11 brought with it three coaching changes, as Tenerife eventually suffered another relegation, returning to the third division after 24 years.
 On 2 June 2013, the club, led by Álvaro Cervera, returned to the second level after winning the promotion play-off against Hospitalet (3–2 on aggregate).

+Tenerife almost achieved promotion to La Liga in 2016-17 and 2021-22 season, but was defeated by both Getafe and Girona at final play-off promotion in their respective season.
+Tenerife eventually suffered relegation to third division in 2024-25 season, following a 12-years stay in second division.